niinavi/Jarjestelmaprojekti/documents/reports/elk_install_report.md

 - /usr/share/logstash
 - Logstash installation directory where is /bin directory for running Logstash commands.
 - Port: 5044 for FileBeat
+- Logstash does not store logs which FileBeat sends to it.

 Kibana

-   /etc/kibana
+- /etc/kibana
-   Port 5601
+- Port 5601

 Elasticsearch

-   /etc/elasticsearch
+- /etc/elasticsearch
-   Port for Logstash: 9200
+- Port for Logstash: 9200
-   Port for Kibana: 9200
+- Port for Kibana: 9200

 FileBeat

-   /etc/filebeat
+- /etc/filebeat

 # Configuring Filebeat to Send Log Lines to Logstash